near/docs/docs/1.concepts/1.basics/account.md

 title: Accounts
 ---

-To be more user-friendly and approachable, NEAR account IDs are human-readable, instead of public key hashes.
+To be more user-friendly and approachable, NEAR account IDs are human-readable instead of public key hashes.

 For example, you could create `alice.near` or `bob.near` instead of `0x71C7656EC7ab88b098defB751B7401B5f6d8976F`.
-This creates a simpler user experience and allows for less confusion when creating transactions.
+This creates a more straightforward user experience, and reduces confusion when making transactions.

 ## Accounts and Contracts {#accounts-and-contracts}

-Each NEAR account can only hold 1 smart contract.
-For applications where users should be able to organize multiple contracts you can create "subaccounts" whose "master account" is the user account.
-The format of a subaccount would include a dot in the name like `contract1.user-A-account`, `contract2.user-A-account`, etc. NEAR restricts the creation of accounts with a dot in the name such that these accounts can only by created by `user-A-account`, as if the user account is a top-level domain like `your-company.com` if you're familiar with this model.
+Each NEAR account can only hold one smart contract.
+However, you can create "subaccounts" with a "master account" for apps with multiple contracts.
+Account naming follows the internet domains model.
+So for example, the account `user-A-account` can create subaccounts `contract1.user-A-account` and `contract2.user-A-account`.

-Using NEAR CLI you could deploy new contracts to your account like this:
+Using NEAR CLI, you could deploy new contracts to your account like this:

 ```bash
 near deploy --wasm-file path/to/contract.wasm --account-id contractAccount.developerAccount.testnet --master-account yourAccount.testnet
 ```

-Note for this to work you will need to login with NEAR CLI and authorize it to use the master account (`YOUR_ACCOUNT.testnet`) on your behalf.
+Note that for this to work, you will need to login with NEAR CLI and authorize it to use the master account (`YOUR_ACCOUNT.testnet`) on your behalf.
 Learn more about [NEAR CLI here](/docs/tools/near-cli)

 ---